22 Low Milk Supply Causes You May Not Know About

 Nipple piercings

-In most situations, nipple piercings shouldn’t cause issues with milk supply.
-However, there is potential for scar tissue to build up around the nipple and milk ducts, which could affect your milk supply
+In most situations, nipple piercings shouldn’t affect milk supply.
+However, scar tissue could build up around the nipple and milk ducts, affecting milk supply.

 Find Support

-Please remember that just because one of these factors exists doesn’t mean you can’t breastfeed.
+Just because one of these factors exists doesn’t mean you can’t breastfeed.
 Your approach may just be different or altered (but not always).
 Being informed and working with a compassionate and knowledgeable lactation professional can make a huge difference.
+My team is available worldwide for virtual consults and would love to help you navigate your low-supply journey.
+You can book a consultation here!

-Even if it is on the lower end of that- that means there are still thousands of women each year struggling to breastfeed.
-Struggling to find answers and struggling to find someone who will give them the support and resources they need.
+Even if it is on the lower end of that- that means there are still thousands of women each year struggling to breastfeed and struggling to find answers, and struggling to find someone who will give them the support and resources they need.

-If you are struggling with low milk supply- you have not failed.
+If you are struggling with a low milk supply- you have not failed.

 Advocate for yourself and your baby.
-Some women truly will not ever be able to produce enough mik for their babies.
-For some, the answer is just to not even try.
+Some women will never be able to produce enough mik for their babies.
+For some, the answer is just not to even try.

 And that’s okay!

-But for those who want to give their baby whatever they can- there are things that you can do!
-Every drop is valuable.
-And you are, too.
+But for those who want to give their baby whatever they can, there are things you can do!
+Every drop is valuable—and you are, too.

 More Breastfeeding Posts You May Enjoy: